bgiori/blegpio/README.md

 ![LED Diagram](/images/gpiocontroller.png?raw=true "Sample Wired LED")

 Sample LED circuit.
 Pins 22 and 23 wired to the positive side of LED through a resistor.

+### Download the Android Application
+If you have an Android device (phone or tablet) which has BLE functionality, download our Mynewt BLE GPIO Client from the Google Play Store.

+If you don't have access to an Android device but have a Mac running OSX, you can download LightBlue to use as your BLE client.

 ### Connect to the Board
 If your app runs fine, its time to connect your Android to the board using Bluetooth LE.
 Start the app and chose the ble-gpio device name from the list of devices.
 Now you should see the GPIO control panel.